monsonite/TICK_TALK/README.md

 It is very marginal whether an 8-bit serial architecture will have fewer ICs than an 8-bit parallel design.
 Bit Serial really comes into fruition when you have a wordsize of 16 or more bits.

+So the motivation for developing TICK was to make an intelligent node that can interface to SPI serial peripherals and other intelligent nodes.
+It won't be the fastest computer on the planet - but it should be able to compete with 1970s/80s 8-bit workhorses, like the 6502, Z80, 8051, 6309 etcand even older machines that predate the microprocessor - such as the  PDP-8 (1965) and the EDUC8 (1974).

+TICK is a modified Harvard architecture.
+Address and data from the ROM are conveyed on separate buses to those of the RAM.
+Simple shift registers are used to convert between the serial and parallel domains.
+A task that they can do very efficiently.

+### Registers

+TICK has a single 8-bit accumulator AC.
+AC may be loaded with an 8-bit literal direct from the lower 8 ROM data lines, or AC can be loaded with data addressed from the 32K x 8-bit SRAM.

+As well as the Accumulator AC, TICK has a 16-bit wide general purpose register known as the B-Register.
+The B-Reg is 16-bits wide, in order to accept a 16-bit word, in parallel from the ROM and either use that as a indirect RAM address, or load it into the ROM Program Counter (PC) to perform a Conditional Branch or a 16-bit Long Jump.

+The PC mentioned above is also 16-bits wide and can cover the full 16 bits of the ROM addressing range.
+A 16-bit jump is non-conditional, but an 8-bit "page" branch is conditional on the ZERO and SIGN flags or the Accumulator.